kubewarden/kubewarden.io/content/blog/2024/06/kubewarden-1-13-release.md

 Finally, by addressing the technical debt we have also been able to improve the code coverage rate of the Kubewarden Controller's codebase.

-## A new exiting policy coming soon
+## A new exciting policy coming soon

 During the 1.13 development cycle, we have been working on a new policy that will be released soon.
 This policy is worth a dedicated blog post, so stay tuned!